<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 9. Always Follow Up.

-You'll want to end the sales demo with a strong call to action and clear understanding of next steps — both from you and the prospect.
+You'll want to end the sales demo with a strong call to action and a clear understanding of the next steps needed — both from you and the prospect.

 And don't sit around waiting for a call after it's over.
 Follow up with them to remind them what you and your product have to offer.
 Sometimes it's just that gentle reminder that they need.

-A great landing page paired with a wonderfully executed sales demo makes for some pretty epic sales.
+A great landing page paired with a wonderfully executed sales demo makes for some pretty epic sales meetings.

 Put these principles to good use and get started on creating your own “Request a Demo” landing page to help drive and convert more qualified leads.